Lesterpaintstheworld/aider/website/docs/usage/voice.md

 ---
 parent: Usage
 nav_order: 100
-description: Speak with aider_nova about your code!
+description: Speak with aider about your code!
 ---

-# Voice-to-code with aider_nova
+# Voice-to-code with aider

-Speak with aider_nova about your code!
-Request new features, test cases or bug fixes using your voice and let aider_nova do the work of editing the files in your local git repo.
-As with all of aider_nova's capabilities, you can use voice-to-code with an existing repo or to start a new project.
+Speak with aider about your code!
+Request new features, test cases or bug fixes using your voice and let aider do the work of editing the files in your local git repo.
+As with all of aider's capabilities, you can use voice-to-code with an existing repo or to start a new project.

-Voice support fits quite naturally into aider_nova's AI pair programming chat interface.
-Now you can fluidly switch between voice and text chat when you ask aider_nova to edit your code.
+Voice support fits quite naturally into aider's AI pair programming chat interface.
+Now you can fluidly switch between voice and text chat when you ask aider to edit your code.

 ## How to use voice-to-code